-Okay, it’s actually a lot deeper than that.
-The video is incredibly moving, as is the self-titled documentary Invisible Children have made; and a serious issue has been raised.
+Okay, it’s actually a lot deeper than that. is incredibly moving, as is the self-titled documentary Invisible Children have made; and a serious issue has been raised.
 The motivation behind everything is fantastic, as has been the public response.
 Kony and the LRA are guilty of terrible war crimes, resulting in his positioning as Number 1 Most Wanted when the International Criminal Courts (ICC) began in 2005.
 Few had heard of Kony before the campaign began, and now millions over the world are united in a call of action to finally capture Kony and hold him to account for his atrocities.

 However, while I support the motives and morals behind this Kony epidemic, having spent several months living in Uganda last year and having a bit of background knowledge, something inside me is niggling away, and I’m just not sure whether this seemingly flawless campaign is all it’s cracked up to be…